Rock-it-science/job-ad-analysis/README.md

 # Instructions - How to run the code

  1. **Scrape ads**: Open `scrape-jobs.py` and modify lines 9 and 10 to be the desired search terms.
+You can also adjust the number of jobs to scan on line 16.
+The defualt is 100, but you can increase this to up to 1000.
 Run with `python scrape_jobs.py`.
 Once the script is complete, it will print out a preview of the results.
 The full results can be seen in `data/unique_ads.csv`.

  2. **Pre-process ads**: The scraped ad text is very raw and contains characters we want remove before our analysis.
 We can now run `python text_preprocessing.py` to process the text.
 This script will output to `data/processed_ads.csv`.